Clarks – Timeless Footwear from Kingston to Manchester to Shaolin

 Bootleg Cover of Vybz Kartel’s song Clarks

-Reggae and dancehall icons such as Dillinger or Super Cat not only adapted the style, but made the brand topic of their songs.
-In.
-2009 Dancehall legend Vybz Kartel even released his song Clarks featuring Pop Caan and Gaza Slim and gave the brand a proper and well deserved anthem.
-Clarks responded with the release of a Jamaica collection in 2021 honoring their fanbase.
+Reggae and dancehall icons such as Dillinger and Super Cat not only embraced the style but also made Clarks a recurring theme in their songs.
+In 2009, dancehall legend Vybz Kartel released the track “Clarks” featuring Pop Caan and Gaza Slim, giving the brand a well-deserved anthem.
+Responding to this cultural connection, Clarks paid homage to their Jamaican fanbase by launching a Jamaica collection in 2021.

 Jamaica Clarks Wallabees and Desert Boots (2021) / Images via www.clarks.eu